RunestoneInteractive/thinkcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 However, it can be helpful to have data objects that are uniquely tailored to represent concepts related to the specific problem we are trying to solve.
 For these situations, Python gives us the ability to **create our own custom classes**.

-A custom class usually comes about when you want to cluster together a few disparate pieces of information into one larger coherent concept.
+A custom class  (or, *user defined class*) usually comes about when you want to cluster together a few disparate pieces of information into one larger coherent concept.
 As an example, consider the concept of a mathematical point.
 In two-dimensional space, a point is two numbers (coordinates) that are treated collectively as a single object.
 Points are often written in parentheses with a comma separating the coordinates.
 For example, ``(0, 0)`` represents the origin, and ``(x, y)`` represents the point ``x`` units to the right and ``y`` units up from the origin.
 This ``(x,y)`` is the state of the point.

 Thinking about our diagram above, we could draw a ``point`` object as shown here.